 Be it a tornado, or flood, or just a simple outage, disaster recovery and business continuity planning are processes that help organizations prepare for the unknown.
 Businesses must establish a safeguard to assure business continuity and data recovery.
-Policies need to reflect best practices that will maintain business continuity and illustrate very clearly how teams should execute a well-rehearsed disaster recovery plan when facing what many argue to be the absolute inevitable: the outage of a major business system.
+Moreover, policies need to reflect best practices that will maintain business continuity and clearly illustrate how teams should execute a well-rehearsed disaster recovery plan when facing what many argue to be the absolute inevitable: the outage of a major business system.

-Every IT Manager should perform a business risk assessment for each key infrastructure that is responsible for the management, maintenance and/or storage of data, be it cloud, or on-prem.
+Every IT Manager should perform a business risk assessment for each key infrastructure that is responsible for the management, maintenance, and/or storage of data, be it cloud, or on-prem.
 An assessment should define, and identify the importance that data repositories play in housing critical data within an organization.
-The assessment should also define and document the Disaster Contingency and Recovery Plan for his/her area of responsibility.
+The assessment should also define and document the disaster contingency and recovery plan for each manager’s area of responsibility.
 Questions that plan should answer include:

 - What are the applicable risks to availability?